-The timber framed gatehouse dates back to 1595 but the stonework below it is part of the original nave of St Bartholowmew’s Priory from the 1200s.
-It was protected from the Great Fire by the priory walls which in the same way protected the houses on Cloth Fair.
-The facade was at one point covered over but then rediscovered after bomb damage in World War I revealed the original facade.
+The timber framed gatehouse dates back to 1595.
+However the stonework below it is part of the original nave of St Bartholemew’s Priory from the 1200s.
+It was protected from the Great Fire by the priory walls which also protected the houses on Cloth Fair.
+The facade was at one point covered over but then rediscovered.
+This was after bomb damage in World War I revealed the original facade.

 Through the gatehouse leads to the Priory Church of Bartholemew the Great, another survivor.
 Building started on the church in 1123 and it is one of the oldest churches in London.
 The interior of the church is spectacular so if you can go in and have a look.

 Carry on round West Smithfield back up towards Smithfield Market, then turn left continuing on West Smithfield until you reach Farringdon Street.
 Once there turn right and then left at Charterhouse Street.
 Keep walking down a short distance until you reach Ely Place.
 Turn right up Ely Place and look out for St. Etheldredas nestled amongst the buildings.